 The listing agent also plays an important role in double checking the buyer’s board package before it is submitted to the managing agent.
 This is typically helpful because the listing agent usually will have experience with the coop board and managing agent, and will know what they will and won’t accept.
 Plus, it’s helpful to have a second set of eyes to make sure you don’t have any mistakes in this application.

 Lastly, remember that the agents will schedule and conduct the final walk-through before closing.
 And if you’re buying a new construction home, there will actually be two walk-throughs that your agent will do with you.
-The first one to develop a punch-list of items for the sponsor to fix, and a second walk-through to make sure that everything has been completed right before closing.
+The first one to develop a punch-list of items for the sponsor to fix, and a second walk-through to make sure that everything on the punch list has been completed right before closing.

 If you live in a state where real estate attorneys are not typically utilized because purchase agreements are standardized forms, then it’s wise to either work with a Realtor or to hire a transaction attorney for a flat fee to oversee the transaction.